 Research has shown that some people and pets respond well to the smell of lavender.
 Lavender-infused cotton balls can be placed in a plastic bag.
 Once the bag is open, it will diffuse through the car.
 Do not apply the lavender oil directly onto your pet.
 Absorption of the lavender oil through the skin or ingesting the oil by licking the oil off their fur can be toxic to your pet.

 Several studies have indicated that certain types of music, such as classical music and reggae can calm dog car anxiety.
 Some dogs also exhibited reduced signs of anxiety in response to listening to audiobooks.

 While it may not allow you to reach your destination in the shortest time possible, taking frequent breaks may be helpful to reduce dog car anxiety.

 It is also best to avoid taking long winding roads at breakneck speeds to reduce the possibility of inducing nausea in your pet.

 If your pet suffers from motion sickness, please talk to your veterinarian about anti-nausea medication they can prescribe.
 For pets with higher degree of travel anxiety, you can speak with your veterinarian about the use of anti-anxiety medication.
-If your pet truly is miserable during the car ride, you may need to reconsider your plans for traveling with dogs or cats and leave your pet at home.
+If your pet truly is miserable during the car ride, you may need to reconsider your plans for traveling with dogs and leave your pet at home.